 Chaya is a restaurant known for its Californian and French twists on traditional Japanese fare.
-The restaurant has a long history: The original concept was based on the restaurant Hikage Chaya, which opened in the 1600s in Kamakura, Japan, and a later incarnation, Chaya Brasserie in Beverly Hills, was ground zero for the creation of the dish tuna tartare.
-Now, the Downtown and Venice locations are consistently packed, and the menus include plenty of seafood as well as Wagyu beef, quail, and flatiron steak.
+It has a long history: The original concept was based on the restaurant Hikage Chaya, which opened in the 1600s in Kamakura, Japan; a later incarnation, Chaya Brasserie in Beverly Hills, became famous as the birthplace of the dish tuna tartare.
+Now, the Downtown L.A. and Venice locations are consistently packed, and the menus include plenty of seafood as well as Wagyu beef, kurobuta pork belly, and flat-iron steak.
 Family-style is the way to go here—trust us, you'll definitely want to try as much of the menu as possible.

 By Sarah Purkrabek, AFAR Contributor

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Celebrate Spring With Chaya’s Current Uni Fare Menu